 Because our model is not perfect!
 Each new wave, as it arrives, changes the average up or down.
 We could improve the model by using more data points for a smoother result.

 The model shows the source moving, but it is really the relative motion between source and observer that is important.
 Imagine you are in a car passing by a sound source ... you would also notice this effect.

-The same model could also show light getting red-shifted for objects moving further apart, or blue-shifted if getting closer).
-Not that the source's color does not change, but the observation of its color does
+The same model could also show light getting red-shifted for objects moving further apart, or blue-shifted when getting closer.
+Note that the source's color does not change, but the observation of its color does